rodjek/puppet-lint/developer/tutorial/index.md

 /Gemfile.lock
 {% endhighlight %}

-At this point you should have a lot of files in your project directory, but we don't want to commit all these into the repository.
+At this point you should have a lot of files in your project directory, but you don't want to commit all these into the repository.

 /.bundle/